 We value the significant contributions of thousands of parents and community members who take the time to volunteer in our schools daily.
 From tutoring to helping on field trips, to running breakfast programs, volunteers in Kawartha Pine Ridge schools are important members of our school communities.

 We have several types of volunteer opportunities.
 If you would like to make a difference in the lives of our students, and join our family of volunteers, please follow the steps below.
-For more information about the Champions for Youth mentoring program, please see the link on the left-hand menu.

 1. VOLUNTEERS SUPERVISING STUDENTS